DeeptiGJ/RAG_Assng_Legal_Docs/README.md

 Run RAG using LangChain and an open-source LLM

-Evaluate using ROUGE, BLEU, and RAGAS metrics
+Evaluate using ROUGE and BLEU metrics

 Inspect low-performing examples and tune chunking/reranking